Killuina/FRONT-RetroDex/README.md

 - Add Pokémon data and image
 - Delete your Pokémon
-- See al Pokémon created on the app
+- See all Pokémon created on the app
-- See all Pokémon details
+- See Pokémon details
 - Filter by all 18 Pokémon types
 - Login authentication using JSON Web Token